Summary:

 They blur the lines of logical vs. illogical, believing they can convince others of their position or opinions.

-They gloat over their abilities, achievements, and possessions, which they take from others.
+They boast of their abilities, achievements, and possessions, which they acquire from others.

-They have no desire to be seen by others as their equals.
+They have no desire to be seen as equals by others.
 They perceive themselves as superior.

 They frequently admire their collection of things as accomplishments.

 No American institution is spared, including the government.
-Many are now in government to capitalize on themselves by tearing down our culture and institutions.
+Many are now in government to enrich themselves by undermining our culture and institutions.

 They rip apart concepts of capitalism, self-reliance, individual accountability, individualism, and rights of privacy, as well as shredding the Constitution.